Fist and rose: Design and symbolism

 In Marc Bonnet's version, the fist is a right hand, directed left.
-José María Cruz Novillo inverted the design, with a left hand directed right; he later explained that this was intended to signal a difference from communists, who usually raise their right fist.
+The PvdA and PSOE versions inverted the design, with a left hand directed right; José María Cruz Novillo later explained that this was intended to signal a difference from communists, who usually raise their right fist.

 The original design uses bold, black lines, making the emblem simple, but strong, and reminds of the style of bande dessinée comics.
 A number of later variations use thinner lines.

 Intellectual property

 It was indicated in the 1979 Italian court case that Marc Bonnet trademarked his design worldwide on 14 August 1974, and was paid for its use in several countries.
 He received 50,000 francs from the French PS on 22 May 1975 in exchange for a transfer of rights, in France or abroad, retroactive to 1970, but reserved his rights regarding the use of the emblem, without his prior authorization, by any foreign socialist party or any other party with which the PS had no affiliation.
 The Italian PR paid him a higher amount (60 million lire) in 1980.

-In response to suggestions of plagiarism by Urban Outfitters and by the Albanian PSSh, the PSOE stated that it owned copyright on the Spanish version, although it was not clear if designer José María Cruz Novillo also maintained rights over it.
+In response to suggestions of plagiarism by Urban Outfitters and by the Albanian PSSh, the PSOE stated that it owned copyright on the Spanish version, although it was not clear if the designer José María Cruz Novillo also maintained rights over it.

 Alternative and related designs

-Alternative fist and rose designs

-Some parties and organizations use a fist and rose emblem, although in an unrelated design, for example the Social Democratic Party of Hungary (MSZDP), the Patriotic Union of Kurdistan (PUK), or the Young Socialists Switzerland (Juso/JS/GS).
-The Dutch PvdA, which formerly used a variation of Cruz Novillo's design, switched to a new logo in which a small raised fist is drawn by the central petals of the rose.
+Some parties and organizations use a fist and rose emblem, although in an unrelated design, for example the Indonesian Solidarity Party (PSI), the Social Democratic Party of Hungary (MSZDP), the Patriotic Union of Kurdistan (PUK), Social Party Imberakuri (PS-Imberakuri), Organized Socialist Party in Venezuela (PSOEV) or the Young Socialists Switzerland (Juso/JS/GS).
+When it gave it up, the Dutch PvdA switched to a new logo in which a small raised fist is drawn by the central petals of the rose.
+The Korean Social Democratic Party uses a rose with a similar leave pattern.
+The Green Party of Timor used a logo based on PSI's logo.

 Parodies

 The fist and rose's bold and evocative symbolism lends itself to occasional parodies, caricature, or attacks against the associated parties, which is sometimes done by the parties themselves as a show of humour and self-deprecation.
-For example, during the 2015 Spanish local elections, the PSOE temporarily changed its logo to the Cruz Novillo fist redrawn as a thumb signal, accompanying the slogan “I say yes”.
+For example, during the 2015 Spanish local elections, the PSOE temporarily changed its logo to the Cruz Novillo fist redrawn as a thumb signal, accompanying the slogan "I say yes".